mohamedyd/awesome_resources/ml-courses.md

 ## Machine Learning

+* [Machine Learning @ Vrije Universiteit Amsterdam](https://mlvu.github.io/): This page contains all public information about the course Machine Learning at the VU University Amsterdam.

 * [Introduction to Machine Learning by Melih Kandemir](https://melihkandemir.github.io/teaching/): Melih prepared all the material as Jupyter notebooks that show theory and implementation side by side.

 * [100-Days-Of-ML-Code](https://github.com/Avik-Jain/100-Days-Of-ML-Code): 100 Days of ML Coding for beginners.